 Many companies sell outdoor gear, but Patagonia is unique.
 Many sell home goods and furniture, but only IKEA has managed to grab the hearts of customers across the globe.

 What do they have that other companies don’t?

-They give direction and facilitate decision-making.
-If you know what you want to achieve (vision) and how you want to do it (mission), there’s your strategy.
+They give direction and help everyday decision-making for the team.
+If you know what you want to achieve (brand vision) and how you want to do it (brand mission), there’s your brand strategy.

-Businesses that set out to sell without such alignment often struggle to find their product-market fit, audience, voice, right channels and communication, and ultimately fail to build a strong brand.
+Businesses that set out to sell without clearly defined mission and vision statements, often struggle to find their product-market fit, target audience, voice, right channels and communication, and ultimately fail to build a strong brand.